 Mango Salsa Recipe

-I hope you enjoy this salsa!
-If you make it I'd love to hear how it turned out!
+If you make this salsa, I'd love to hear how it turned out!
 Either comment below or share a pic on Instagram and tag me @thrivingonpaleo!

 Mango Salsa (Paleo, Whole30, AIP)